imkasen/Time-Progress-Bar/README.md

         COMMIT_MESSAGE: Update the README
     ```

-3. You can change the block characters, the default is "░▒▓█".
+3. You can change the block characters, the defaults are "░▒▓█".

     ```yaml
     - uses: imkasen/time-progress-bar@main